PalisadoesFoundation/talawa-docs/docs/features/messaging-and-chat/messaging.md

 ### Use Cases

 1. **Admins want to** :
-    1. **Send organisation wide messages** : This will facilitate organisation wide notices and othe rimportant updates
+    1. **Send organisation wide messages** : This will facilitate organisation wide notices and other important updates
 2. **Coordinators want to** :
     1. **Send messages to an event working group** : This facilitates the sending of official notices related to the event.